Pacific Explorer accidents and incidents

 - illness - 2009 (swine flu)

 - Norovirus (passengers/crew) - 2005 (76 / 9), 2008 (68 / 4), 2010-Australia (240+), 2012 (114 / 11), 2014 (158 / 14), 2015-Australia (?)

 - injuries/crimes - 2008 (6 pax expelled), 2013, 2018 (brawl)

 In the period 1997-2017, the vessel was operated by Princess Cruises under the name "Dawn Princess".

 |26 August 2018||Sea Pollution|

-On August 26, 2018, the cruise liner was reported for sea pollution, after spilling 28,000 litres (7400 US gallons) of greywater and waste into Great Barrier Reef Marine Park (Coral Sea, off the coast of northeastern Australia).
+On August 26, 2018, the cruise liner was reported for sea pollution, after spilling 28,000 liters (7400 US gallons) of greywater and waste into Great Barrier Reef Marine Park (the Coral Sea, off the coast of northeastern Australia).
 The dumping resulted in a 28 m3 spill near Innisfail (Queensland).

 During summers 2016-2017, over half of the shallow cover corals were lost due to climate changes and coral bleaching.

 |11 February 2018||Crew / Passenger Crimes|